-I must admit when I first saw a dog in a stroller I had a mix of emotions.
-Actually I think it was less of a mix and more of a judgement.
-My first thought was how funny it was, then ridiculous, then I chastised (in my head not out loud) the woman pushing the stroller, ranting about not letting her dog’s paws touch the ground, he’s not an accessory blah blah blah.
+My first thought was how funny it was, then ridiculous, then I chastised (in my head, not out loud) the woman pushing the stroller, ranting about now letting her dog’s paws touch the ground, he’s not an accessory, blah blah blah.

-After carrying my dog around for a couple of years and getting a backache every time (even though she weighed less than 10lbs!!), I realised I was going to get the very thing I thought was ridiculous.
-And I did and I love it!!
+After carrying my dog around for a couple of years and getting a backache every time, I realized I was going to get the very thing I thought was ridiculous.
+And I did and I love it!

-Hubby was right!
-I can only hope many more dogs will get out now then they would have, if their parents hadn’t seen me.
+I can only hope many more dogs will get out now than they would have if their parents hadn’t seen me.

-Because I am crazy about senior dogs I automatically gravitate towards them, yet I have often commented about how few I actually encounter on my walks.
-If they are staying pretty close to home, seeing my stroller may spark the “ah ha” moment that gets more seniors out in the fresh air!!
+Because I am in love with senior dogs, I automatically gravitate towards them, yet I have often commented about how few I actually encounter on my walks.

 Here are my 21 reasons why you need to buy a dog stroller